zacherydickson/SurEVirus/README.md

     2. All reads supporting a junction are consistent (up to sequencing errors) with the consensus sequence of the junction breakpoints
     3. Any given template supports one and only junction

-For the most part, SurEVirus can be used as a drop-in replacement for SurVirus, as input formats and output formats are matched.
-However, CRAM support has been removed on the input side, and the meaning of SPLIT\_READS in the output is subtly different.
+If one was using fastq input, SurEVirus can be used almost as a drop-in replacement for SurVirus, as input formats and output formats are matched.
+However, BAM and CRAM support has been removed on the input side, and the meaning of SPLIT\_READS in the output is subtly different.

 ## Compiling